vitotai/BrewPiLess/README.md

  The log format before v2.0 is vulnerable.
 There seems to be some unconsidered conditions that break the log.

 ## Version History
+** Framework 2.2.0 can't but, but with framworks other than that, sometimes my controller can't connect to my AP.
+It's still under investigation.**
  * 4.1
     * "Real" generic HTTP logging.
     * DHT1x/DHT2x support, for humidity control